-In cool regions where freezing point may be encountered, cooling system should be filled with antifreeze or recreational vehicle antifreeze.
+In cool regions where freezing point may be encountered, cooling system should be filled with pure antifreeze.

 CAUTION: Antifreeze must be fed in cooling system.
-Otherwise remaining water will freeze.
+Otherwise remaining water will freeze (approximately 500 mL (.5 U.S. qt) in tuned pipe water jackets).
 This operation requires a good technical knowledge of the cooling system path.
 If antifreezing is not performed adequately, any water left in the engine/exhaust system could freeze and cause severe damage.
 We strongly recommend this operation to be performed by an authorized Sea-Doo dealer.